vshn/signalilo/README.md

   Path of private key file for TLS-enabled webhook endpoint.
 TLS is enabled when both TLS_CERT and TLS_KEY are set.
 * `--alertmanager_pluginoutput_annotations`:
-  The name of an annotation to retrive the `plugin_output` from.
+  The name of an annotation to retrieve the `plugin_output` from.
 Can be set multiple times in which case the first annotation with a value found is used.

 ## Integration to Prometheus/Alertmanager.